 Or if you are confident in your DIY skills and have access to an air compressor, there are plenty of online instructions on how to blow out your system, such as this fact sheet from CSU Extension, this video from City of Broomfield or this video from Ewing Irrigation.
 There are many more resources online in addition to the links provided here.
 But when in doubt, don’t hesitate to contact your local sprinkler company to do it for you.

-– Cover your newly planted perennials before the first frost, which is typically some time in October so be sure to keep an eye on the forecast during this time of year.
-When covering the plants, the most important factor is to make sure the covering reaches the soil completely, so feel free to use whatever you have around your house (cardboard boxes, old linens, milk jugs with the bottom cut out, an inverted flower pot, or buckets for some ideas) but keep this fact in mind.
-If you’re using a covering made of plastic, or in general as a best practice for any material, keep it from touching the plant’s foliage directly by using stakes or large buckets to keep the material off of the new plants.
+– Most importantly, make sure your plant covering reaches the soil completely, but with that in mind feel free to use whatever you have around your house (cardboard boxes, old linens, milk jugs with the bottom cut out, an inverted flower pot, or buckets for some ideas).
+No matter your covering, keep it from touching the plant’s foliage directly by using stakes or large buckets to keep the material off of the new plants.
 Be sure to cover them before dark, the night before an expected frost, and remove the covers the next morning to help warm the plants as the sun rises.

 – Don’t fret if you see some dieback, or damage on the foliage of your plants after the first few freezes.
 This is to be expected because of the shock of the cold.
 Your plants are focusing on establishing their roots in the soil that is still warm from the summer temps, which is the important part!